 Student Affiliate Program

-Student affiliates represent and engage with CSGJ for the duration of their studies at the University of Toronto and beyond.
+The Centre for the Study of Global Japan (CSGJ) Student Affiliates actively represent and engage with CSGJ throughout their academic journey at the University of Toronto and beyond.
 This diverse group of students interested in Japanese culture and politics support our mission by fostering a greater understanding of contemporary Japan, and have exclusive access to opportunities and our networks.

 Interested in joining the community?